This site contains Amazon affiliate links which earn a small commission, but does not affect price.

 Having said that, I did make their gluten free flour after ordering a LOT of various flours from Bob’s Red Mill.
 However, you can use the Bob’s Red Mill one to one flour and it will be just as good.
 The only thing I would add is tablespoon of non-fat dried milk, but that’s not totally necessary.

 The tart recipe is outstanding.
-Not just outstanding for gluten free.
-It stands all on its own and when I served this strawberry tart (more like an old school strawberry pie), my guests couldn’t stop talking about it.
+When I served this strawberry tart (more like an old school strawberry pie), my guests couldn’t stop talking about it.
 I sent home the last big piece because they liked it so much.
-I kept one small piece for the morning, and even overnight in the refrigerator, the tart crust remained stable and actually even more delicious.
+I kept one small piece for the morning, and when placed in the refrigerator overnight, the tart crust remained stable and actually even more delicious.

 Easy Strawberry Pie Recipe